“BIRTH OF PHARAOH” CHAPTER 7

 Resting his bloodied arms and goo on the priest’s smock, Skin asks, “Am I good?”

-Pharaoh speaks in clear tones that feel so sweet to each man’s soul, and in this he says, “I am Pharaoh.
+Pharaoh speaks in clear tones that feel so sweet to each man’s troubled soul, and in this he says, “I am Pharaoh.
 I am man.
-I am more… to my amazement.”
+I am more… to my amazement.
+Much more.”

 The men at Skin’s call accept they cannot understand their new king’s mindset.
-They caress him and fill his void with hope that he as a man is the same as them.
-It this isn’t true for Skin is a Pharaoh.
-This will always mean he is a reborn monster from the Netherworld, in truth.
+They caress him and fill his void with hope that he, as a man, is the same as them.
+This is what matters most to say to him because, in reality, Skin is forever a reborn monster from the Netherworld, in truth.

 Some days later, in the Main Hall of the ancient encampment, many tables are set.
 Upon them are fruits and berries and sawed-off carcasses of land mammals.
 All of the people at Skin’s command join him for a feast.

-Amongst these people is a woman goes by the name Pavla Feyta Max.
+Amongst these people is a woman who goes by the name of Pavla Feyta Max.
 She was married to Problo Max.
-She hid by dressing as a man and sat beside her husband on the flight when he was sent to Po.
+She hid by dressing as a man and sat beside her husband on the airship when he was stolen from Planet Fresus and sent to Po.

-Pavla’s depth of friendship with her husband was bliss for each.
+Pavla’s friendship with her husband was her happiness and her bliss.
 She had never loved someone like Problo before.
 Alas, he was killed by Pharaoh of the worst type: the first batch who hunted, slaughtered and ate until, suddenly, someone stabbed them each in the back and they all died one night.

-Since those first terrifying nights, and the grief she accepted in the aftermath, Pavla has put her mind onto the company’s ease.
-Their circumstances are eerie.
+Since those first terrifying nights, and the grief she accepted in the aftermath, Pavla has put her mind onto the company’s easement.
+Their circumstances are terrifying moment by moment.
 This band of free people have no information about the approaching seasons.
 They lack resources and have not dared to tread far away in the event the creatures or plants outside may be murderous to man.
-This gives Pavla ample work.

-Gaining an understanding about weather as well as plants and animals living on Po has proven a challenge.
+Gaining an understanding about weather, as well as plants and animals living on Po, has proven a challenge.
 Half of the people have taken this work upon themselves.
 It is something to consume themselves with every day and night.
+This is also Palva’s job.

 Entering the feast, something established by King Po’s followers, Pavla is amazed at what has been grown and harvested in the food terrariums.
 It is beautiful.